minnukota381/minnukota381/README.md

   <em>Let's collaborate and build something amazing together! 🤝</em>
 </p>

-I'm a passionate software and full-stack developer with a diverse skill set, proficient in various programming languages and technologies.
+I'm a passionate Software and Full Stack Developer with a diverse skill set, proficient in various programming languages and technologies.
 From crafting high-performance software solutions to designing immersive web applications, I thrive on challenges and am constantly exploring new technologies to stay ahead of the curve.

 ### 🛠 Languages and Tools